mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/FAQ/index.md

 ### Where do I find my registration number?

-Open the dialog File/About MAMP PRO, it is shown there.
+Open  MAMP PRO > About MAMP PRO in the menu.

 ---